VEGOILS-Palm extends gain on low production, robust China demand for soyoil

-SINGAPORE, Nov 21 (Reuters) - Malaysian palm oil futures rose for a second session on Tuesday, buoyed by low production and signs of an increase in Chinese soy demand, although easing exports and a stronger ringgit capped the gains.
+SINGAPORE, Nov 21 (Reuters) - Malaysian palm oil futures rose for a second session on Tuesday, buoyed by low production and signs of an increase in Chinese soy demand, although easing exports capped the gains.

-The benchmark palm oil contract FCPOc3 for February delivery on the Bursa Malaysia Derivatives Exchange rose 46 ringgit, or 1.2%, to 3,980 ringgit ($850.79) a metric ton at the midday break.
+The benchmark palm oil contract FCPOc3 for February delivery on the Bursa Malaysia Derivatives Exchange rose 18 ringgit, or 0.5%, to 3,952 ringgit ($844.81) a metric ton at closing.

-"There are a number of reasons for the firm prices of palm oil," said Mitesh Saiya, trading manager at Mumbai-based trading firm Kantilal Laxmichand and Co.

-China's soybean imports from Brazil rose 71% in October from a year earlier, data showed on Monday, boosted by cheaper prices following a bumper crop in the South American nation.

-China imported 4.81 million metric tons of the oilseed from Brazil last month, according to the General Administration of Customs.

-Dalian's most-active soyoil contract DBYcv1 rose 1.3%, while its palm oil contract DCPcv1 was down 0.2%.
-Soyoil prices on the Chicago Board of Trade BOcv1 climbed 0.3%.
+Dalian's most-active soyoil contract DBYcv1 was down 0.4%, while its palm oil contract DCPcv1 was down 0.7%.
+Soyoil prices on the Chicago Board of Trade BOcv1 fell 1%.

 Palm oil is affected by price movements in related oils as they compete for a share in the global vegetable oils market.